-Many people take from this that a gateway drug almost has a power inherent in it to propel anyone who takes it on to the use of a harder drug.
-However, is the propulsion powered by the drug or by the individual who takes it?
+A gateway drug, such as alcohol or marijuana, is considered one whose use is thought to lead to the use of and dependence on a harder drug (as cocaine or heroin).
+Many people take from this that a gateway drug has the power to cause anyone who takes it to use of a harder drug.
+But is it the drug or by the individual who takes it?
 In other words, does the drug cause people to make poor choices for themselves, or are certain people primed by genetics, their environment, or both to make unhealthy decisions?

-This is why many anti-drug supporters advocate for abstinence.
 There is no test for someone’s likelihood of developing an addiction.
-Therefore, experimenting with drugs is a game of Russian roulette.
-You never know who will become an addict, a potentially deadly issue, and who will just have stories from their “crazy younger years.”
-Therefore, most experts agree that the best bet is not to start, so you never have to worry about not being able to stop.
+It is impossible to know who will become dependent and who will just have stories from their “crazy younger years.”
+Therefore, most experts agree it’s best not to use marijuana so the ability to stop never becomes an issue.

 If you or a loved one struggles with drug or alcohol addiction, we are here to help.
 Call our toll-free number, 877-345-3299 24 hours a day to speak to an admissions coordinator about available treatment options.